mernst/daikon-gradle-plugin/README.md

 # Daikon Gradle Plugin
 (experimental) daikon gradle plugin

-This Gradle plug-in creates a task to run [Daikon](https://plse.cs.washington.edu/daikon/) on Java projects.
+This Gradle plug-in creates a task, `daikonRun`, that runs [Daikon](https://plse.cs.washington.edu/daikon/) on Java projects.

+TODO: Document what runs the plugin uses for Daikon.
+Is it all test runs?

 ## Configuration

-To use this plug-in, [you must have downloaded Daikon and have it as dependency](https://plse.cs.washington.edu/daikon/download/).
+To use this plug-in, Daikon should be in the `libs` directory (TODO: is it OK for it to be anywhere on the classpath?) and it should be a `file` dependency in your `build.gradle` file.

 ### Configuring your project

-Add the plug-in dependency and apply it to the root project's `build.gradle`:
+Add the following to the `build.gradle` file of the project that applies the plugin:

 ```groovy
 plugins {